josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 ### Chapter 1: Goodbye Gracie

-**Computer:** Private message 67/67 from Grace Patton.
+**Computer:** Private message 67 out of 67 from Grace Patton.
 Communication delay of one week and two days.

 Playing now.